Magnetometer: Magnetic fields

 Magnetic fields are vector quantities characterized by both strength and direction.
-The strength of a magnetic field is measured with the unit tesla in the SI units, and in gauss in the cgs system of units.
+The strength of a magnetic field, B, is measured with the unit tesla in the SI units, and in gauss in the cgs system of units.
 10,000 gauss are equal to one tesla.
 Measurements of the Earth's magnetic field are often quoted in the unit nanotesla (nT), also called a gamma.
 The Earth's magnetic field can vary from 20,000±to nT depending on location, fluctuations in the Earth's magnetic field are on the order of 100 nT, and magnetic field variations due to magnetic anomalies can be in the picotesla (pT) range.
 Gaussmeters and teslameters are magnetometers that measure in the unit gauss or tesla, respectively.
 In some contexts, magnetometer is the term used for an instrument that measures fields of less than 1 millitesla (mT) and gaussmeter is used for those measuring greater than 1 mT.